 - 2.19 "Gaming Device" means a microprocessor-controlled electronic device which allows a Player to play games of chance, some of which are affected by skill, which the device is activated by the insertion of a coin, currency, tokens or by the use of credit, and which awards game credits, cash, tokens, replays or a receipt that can be redeemed by the Player for any of the foregoing.
-Game play may be displayed by video facsimile, or mechanical rotating reels whereby the software of the device predetermines the stop positions and the presence, or lack thereof, of a winning combination and pay out, if any. - 2.20 "Gaming Employee" means any key employee, any primary management official or any other person employed by the Operation who performs gaming related activities, including those persons whose employment duties require or authorize access to restricted gaming related areas of the Gaming Facility.
-Gaming Employees shall not include the Commissioners or any employees of the Gaming Commission other than those Commission employees with a direct connection, or the appearance of a direct connection, to Gaming-Related Activities. - 2.21 "Gaming Employee License" means a license issued by the Commission pursuant to Section 12 of this Ordinance, permitting a person to be employed as a gaming employee. - 2.22 "Gaming Equipment" means any machine, equipment or device which is specially designed or manufactured for use in the operation of any Class II or Class III gaming activity, including any gaming device. - 2.23 "Gaming Facility" or "Gaming Facilities" means the buildings or structures in which Class II gaming or Class III gaming is conducted on Indian Lands. - 2.24 "Gaming Facility Operational License" means a license issued by the Commission pursuant to Section 11 of this Ordinance, permitting the Gaming Operation to conduct Gaming Operations at a Gaming Facility compliant with 25 C.F.R.
-Part 559. - 2.25 "Gaming Operation" or "Operation" means each economic entity that has a gaming facility license issued by the Gaming Commission, operates the games, receives the revenues, issues the prizes, and pays the expenses.
-A Gaming Operation may be operated by the Tribe directly; by a management contractor; or, under certain conditions, by another person or other entity. - 2.26 "Gaming-Related Activities" means any type of employment activity that causes direct interaction with those items falling within the definition of the term "Game", "Gaming" and "Gambling Game" including, but not limited to, administrative and financial activities for the revenue associated with gaming. - 2.27 "Gaming Services" means: - 2.27.1 The providing of any goods or services (except publicly-traded entities, public utilities, entities licensed or regulated by the State of Michigan, media entities (television, radio, billboard, etc), local non-gaming related entities, and other professional services, to a Gaming Facility or a Gaming Operation), not covered by Section 2.27.2, the value of which exceeds \$300,000 annually;
+Game play may be displayed by video facsimile, or mechanical rotating reels whereby the software of the device predetermines the stop positions and the presence, or lack thereof, of a winning combination and pay out, if any. - 2.20 "Gaming Employee" means any key employee, any primary management official or any other person employed by the Gaming Operation who performs Gaming Related Activities, including those persons whose employment duties require or authorize access to restricted gaming related areas of the Gaming Facility.
+Gaming Employees shall not include the Commissioners or any employees of the Gaming Commission other than those Commission employees with a direct connection, or the appearance of a direct connection, to Gaming-Related Activities. - 2.21 "Gaming Employee License" means a license issued by the Commission pursuant to Section 12 of this Ordinance, permitting a person to be employed as a gaming employee. - 2.22 "Gaming Enterprise" means the entities through which the Tribe conducts, regulates, and secures gaming on Indian lands within such Tribe's jurisdiction pursuant to the Indian Gaming Regulatory Act. - 2.23 "Gaming Equipment" means any machine, equipment, device, or supplies which is specially designed or manufactured for use in the operation of any Class II or Class III gaming activity, including any gaming device. - 2.24 "Gaming Facility" or "Gaming Facilities" means the buildings or structures in which Class II gaming or Class III gaming is conducted on Indian Lands. - 2.25 "Gaming Facility Operational License" means a license issued by the Commission pursuant to Section 11 of this Ordinance, permitting the Gaming Operation to conduct Gaming Operations at a Gaming Facility compliant with 25 C.F.R.
+Part 559. - 2.26 "Gaming Operation" or "Operation" means each economic entity that has a gaming facility license issued by the Gaming Commission, operates the games, receives the revenues, issues the prizes, and pays the expenses.
+A Gaming Operation may be operated by the Tribe directly; by a management contractor; or, under certain conditions, by another person or other entity. - 2.27 "Gaming-Related Activities" means any type of employment activity that causes direct interaction with those items falling within the definition of the term "Game", "Gaming" and "Gambling Game" including, but not limited to, administrative and financial activities for the revenue associated with gaming. - 2.28 "Gaming Services" means:

+The providing of any goods, services, or supplies (except publicly-traded entities, public utilities, entities licensed or regulated by the State of Michigan, media entities (television, radio, billboard, etc), local non-gaming related entities, and other professional services, to a Gaming Facility or a Gaming Operation), not covered by Section 2.28.2, the value of which exceeds \$300,000 annually;